Mukachevo: Mukachevo during and after the wars

-Without delay the new authorities decreed the expulsion of all the Jews without Hungarian citizenship.
-As a consequence Polish and Russian Jews, long-term residents of the now Hungarian-controlled Transcarpathian region, and also from Mukachevo, as well as the native Jews who could not prove their citizenship, were deported over the Ukrainian border where they were turned over to the German Einsatzgruppe commando led by Friedrich Jeckeln.
-On August 27 and 28 1941 they were all murdered by the Germans in Kamianets-Podilskyi's massacre.
-Even so, Mukachevo's population still held an important Jewish component, until in 1944 all the Jews were deported to the Auschwitz concentration camp by Adolf Eichmann.
+Without delay the new authorities decreed the expulsion of all Jews without Hungarian citizenship.
+As a consequence, Polish and Russian Jews, long-term residents of the now Hungarian-controlled Transcarpathian region, and also from Mukachevo, as well as the native Jews who could not prove their citizenship, were deported over the Ukrainian border where they were turned over to the German Einsatzgruppe commando led by Friedrich Jeckeln.
+On 27 and 28 August 1941, they were all murdered by the Germans in Kamianets-Podilskyi's massacre.
+Even so, Mukachevo's population still held an important Jewish component, up until 1944 when all remaining Jews were deported to the Auschwitz concentration camp by Adolf Eichmann.

-In the end of 1944, the Red Army stormed Carpathian Ruthenia.
-At first the territory was given to the reestablished Czechoslovakia, then became part of the Soviet Union by a treaty between the two countries, later in 1945.
+At the end of 1944, the Red Army stormed Carpathian Ruthenia.
+At first the territory was given to the re-established Czechoslovakia, which then became part of the Soviet Union later in 1945 by a treaty between the two countries.
 The Soviet Union began a policy of expulsion of the Hungarian population.
-In 1945, the city was ceded to the Ukrainian Soviet Socialist Republic, and is now in Ukraine.
+In 1945, the city was ceded to the Ukrainian Soviet Socialist Republic, and is currently under the sovereignty of Ukraine.
 Since 2002, Mukachevo has been the seat of the Roman Catholic Diocese of Mukachevo.

-The 128th Mountain Assault Brigade of the Ukrainian Ground Forces has been based in Mukachevo since after World War II.
+The 128th Mountain Assault Brigade of the Ukrainian Ground Forces has been based in Mukachevo since World War II.